ariel-research/budget-survey/README.md

 - Both 'userid' and 'surveyid' parameters are required in the URL.

-- The 'userid' parameter is used to obtain the user_id for tracking and data collection purposes.
+- The 'userid' parameter is used to obtain the user_id.

 - While the 'surveyid' parameter is required in the URL, it is not actually used by the application.
 Instead, the survey ID is hardcoded in the config file.